microsoft/vscode-docs/docs/getstarted/settings.md

 // Extensions

-  // Automatically checks for extension updates.
-If an extension update is available and the extension auto update feature is disabled, then the extension will appear as outdated in the Extensions view.
+  // When enabled, automatically checks extensions for updates.
+If an extension has an update, it is marked as outdated in the Extensions view.
+The updates are fetched from an online service.
   "extensions.autoCheckUpdates": true,

-  // Automatically update extensions.
+  // When enabled, automatically installs updates for extensions.
+The updates are fetched from an online service.
   "extensions.autoUpdate": true,

   // When enabled, editors with extension details will be automatically closed upon navigating away from the Extensions View.